gpspence/digital-cv/README.md

 # digital-cv

-A modern, web-based digital CV to showcase your professional background, skills, and projects.
+A modern, web-based digital CV to showcase professional background, skills, and projects.

 ## 🌟 Features

-- **Attractive design:** Present your CV with clean, responsive HTML and CSS.
+- **Attractive design:** CVs presented with clean, responsive HTML and CSS.
 - **Easy customization:** All content is editable via simple markup—no frameworks required.
 - **Portable:** Works locally or can be hosted anywhere (GitHub Pages, Netlify, etc.).
 - **Printable:** Optimized for both screen and print (PDF export via browser print).